Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 Rylee woke in the dark to the cold tap-tap-tap of water dripping on her forehead, to pain, and to confusion.

-What…?
+What...?

 She groaned, tried to move.
 The pain in her arm got worse, and she tried to roll toward it.
 There was something extremely heavy saddled across her hips.

-She’d been… at home?
+She’d been... at home?

 Thinking.
 Memory.
 She tried to push at the heavy thing, tried to *focus* or at least get away from the cold water in her face.
 Didn’t get anywhere.
 Closed her eyes and tried to *remember.*

-She’d been… at home.
+She’d been... at home.
 With Owen.

 **Owen!!**